 Susan Carter is a child of the church, lifetime resident of Banner Elk, daughter of Margaret, wife of Lynn, mother to Karen and Andy, mother-in-law to David and Stephanie, step-mother to Ryan and Grant, grandmother to Lawson, Emerson, and Isabelle.
 She enjoys playing hand bells, singing in the choir, hiking, reading, knitting, and traveling.
 Susan is a retired educator of developmentally delayed preschool children through the Avery County Schools system.
 Susan has served in many capacities in our church: a church nursery school teacher, Sunday school teacher of young children, an active member of many congregational committees, several terms as a ruling elder and now as clerk of session.

-William Dethlefs – Class of 2024 – Communications/Outreach
+William Dethlefs – Class of 2024 – Technology/Media

 William grew up in Miami, Florida, and joined the U.S. Coast Guard when he graduated from high school.
 In 1987 he moved to North Carolina and eventually migrated to the mountains with his wife Trish.
 They built their dream home in 2010 after searching for two years for the perfect location.
 William recently retired as a Data Engineer and plans on enjoying the mountain lifestyle of hiking, fishing, hunting and relaxing by a crackling fire.
 William has been an elder in the Presbyterian church in the past and looks forward serving the congregation here.

-Chappie Petree – Class of 2024 – Stewardship & Finance
+Chappie Petree – Class of 2024 – Treasurer

 Chappie is a native of Winston-Salem, North Carolina.
 He graduated from Guilford College in 1973 with a BS degree in Business Management.
 In 2012 he retired from a career in the banking industry.
 He was a 30-year member of Highland Presbyterian Church in Fayetteville, North Carolina, where he served three terms on the session.
 He was a member of the finance committee for 17 years at Highland Presbyterian, and he served nine years as chairman.
 Chappie and his wife, Deb, have been married 51 years, and they have one son, John.
 They bought a weekend home on Beech Mountain in 1988.
 In 2015, they moved full-time to Beech Mountain.
 They transferred their membership to Banner Elk Presbyterian in August 2016.
 Chappie joined the Stewardship and Finance Committee in 2020, and he served as chairman in 2021.
 In his spare time, he enjoys playing golf and working in the yard in the summer and skiing in the winter.